Anshuldhakate/K-Digital-Directory-Listing/README.md

 ## Overview

-This is a product management application built using React and Redux.
-It allows users to view, add, and edit products.
-The application features a modal for adding products, a search functionality, and a table to display product details.
+This project is a web-based application designed for KDigital to manage products efficiently.
+The application includes features like adding products, filtering products, bulk editing, and more.

 ## Deployed Link- https://stupendous-mermaid-e87d56.netlify.app
 <br/>